• About

 Ways of Seeing

-MCHL WGGNS April 26, 2018
+Michael Wiggins April 26, 2018

 Why did I start taking pictures?
 Pretty much to document family and vacations.
 My first few cameras were essentially scrapbook facilitators.
 I love a good keepsake.
 But by the time I started college I became less interested in the camera as a tool of remembrance.
 It was the Vivitar 35ES that changed things.
 The Vivitar was a gift from my dad.
 It was the second camera he gave to me.
 We bonded through picture taking.
 Me and Pops.
 And boy did that Vivitar make me feel legit.
 I lugged that baby around from class to class.
 I had no idea what I was doing at UCSD.
-I was a biology major, then drama and finally visual arts simply because my roommate at the time, James, got me a concessions job at the Ken Cinema.
+I was a biology major, then drama, and finally a visual arts major simply because my roommate at the time, James, got me a concessions job at the Ken Cinema.
 He worked there too.
 Films were cool.
 James was cool.
-And during our six years of living together in San Diego and Los Angeles, James introduced me to all kinds of art, literature, music and food.
+And during our six years of living together in San Diego and Los Angeles, James introduced me to all kinds of art, literature, music, and food.
 James taught me about friendship and cinema as well.
 Moving images, still images, we were fascinated by every frame.
 And that's when my relationship to the camera changed.
 The Vivitar became my first paint brush.
 I am a deep observer.
 Patient.
 Cerebral.
 A huge fan of pattern recognition.
 The world was abundant with grace and strange.
 And the Vivitar faithfully captured my POV.
 One of the books that reminds me of James is John Berger's Ways of Seeing.
 James was a visual arts major as well.
 I started reading Berger when I had the Vivitar.
 He was the perfect complement to all the Hitchcock and Truffaut films we saw at the Ken.
 As John Berger would say, "Seeing comes before words."

 James, John and the Vivitar—each introduced me to the world of my inner and outer compositions.